jkolden/catalog/README.md

 5. Bring the VM up with the command ```vagrant up```
 6. Log into the VM with ```vagrant ssh```

-### Create and populate the database:
+### Create and populate the database (not required):
-1. cd into the vagrant/catalog directory.
+1. This application will come with a prepopulated database named sportingequipment.db
-2. This application will come with a prepopulated database named sportingequipment.py
+2. If required for this assignment you can delete the sportingequipment.db file from the catalog subdirectory and recreate it by running the following commands at the command line:
-- If required for this assignment you can delete the sportingequipment.db file from the catalog subdirectory and recreate it by running the following commands at the command line:
+- cd into the vagrant/catalog directory
 - vagrant@vagrant:/vagrant/catalog$ python database_setup1.py
 - vagrant@vagrant:/vagrant/catalog$ python categories.py
 - You should now see the sportingequipment.db file created inside your vagrant/catalog subdirectory.